armosec/armo-platform-tools/attack-simulator/README.md

   ```bash
   ./attack-simulator.sh --attack-script /path/to/your/attack-script.sh
   ```
+  - **Adjusting Attack Duration**:
+    To specify the duration for which the attack script runs (e.g., 20 seconds):
+    ```bash
+    ./attack-simulator.sh --attack-script /path/to/your/attack-script.sh --attack-duration 20s
+    ```
   - The script will execute your custom attack script inside the pod and monitor logs for any detections.

 - **Using Both Custom Scripts**: